On the Act of Defining

 Neither Eco nor Stanley is using a genus-species (or classical Aristotelian) model of definition.
 Instead, they’re offering something closer to enumerative or family resemblance definitions, and the distinction between these types of definitions is key to understanding their conceptual strategies.

-Neither uses genus + differentia (“Fascism is a type of X defined by Y”) because the concept of fascism is not stable or essentialist enough to support that form.
+Neither Stanley or Eco use genus + differentia (“Fascism is a type of X defined by Y”) because on their view the concept of fascism is not stable or essentialist enough to support that form.
 Instead, they use enumerative patterns of resemblance and function.
 Stanely's definition is enumerative and functional, aimed at diagnosing real-world authoritarian drift.
-Eco's is more cultural-philosophical than taxonomical.
+Eco's is more cultural-philosophical than taxonomical; focusing on a collection of reoccurring features but at the cultural and psychological level.

 In philosophy, the distinction between essence and accident is used to clarify what fundamentally defines a concept versus what is merely incidental.
 The essence of a thing refers to the set of necessary characteristics without which it would not be what it is, these are the core attributes that all instances of the concept must share.
 For example, the essence of a triangle is having three sides; remove that, and it’s no longer a triangle.
 In contrast, accidental properties are those that a thing can possess or lack without changing its identity, such as a triangle being red or large.
 These features are contingent and not part of the concept’s defining nature.
 When philosophers define concepts, they aim to isolate essential properties while setting aside accidents, ensuring clarity and precision in understanding and categorization.
 This distinction plays a crucial role across areas like metaphysics, logic, and epistemology, shaping how we define, analyze, and engage with ideas.
 It should be clear that neither Eco or Stanley are giving essentialist definitions and I cannot stress this enough because, like mentioned earlier, this has implications for how we evaluate their criteria, how far the concept can be extended, and what arguments can be derived from such definitions.
 Essentialist definitions give us the ability to construct deductive arguments from the definition, enabling precise classification.
 Eco and Stanley's approach does not enable this ability.
 Their definitional approach lends itself to interpretive, probabilistic, plausibilistic, or analogical arguments, which are more context-sensitive and less universally binding.
 These reasoning patterns are fundamentally evaluated differently from formal deductions, so it's important to be clear about the type of definition underpinning some argument about fascism.